edezhic/prest/examples/blog/README.md

 Structured like [Hello PWA](https://prest.blog/hello-pwa), served at [prest.blog](https://prest.blog).

-The whole blog (excluding styles which mostly come from `picocss` and `prismjs`) is less than 150 lines of code.
-Here is the full source code:
+This whole blog source code (excluding css) is less than 150 lines.
+Here is all of it:

 {shared.rs}